hariraogotit/pokerhands/README.md

 2020-02-28 10:47:02 INFO  LoadPokerApp:27 - 10H	11H	12H	13H	14H=>Royal Flush<br/>
 2020-02-28 10:47:02 INFO  LoadPokerApp:27 - 6C	8C	10C	12C	13C=>Flush

-##Improvements that I can think of now
-1. <div class="text-red"> Currently the APP considers "A" as greater than "K".
-Further coding needs to make it consider "A" as 1</div><BR>
-2. More validations like validate the Card and Suit
-3. PokerHandServiceImpl.java processFiveCards and processMoreFiveCards methods are big and would love to come up with an alternative
-4. A highlevel class diagram
-5. More unit tests although I think the main core logics are tested.
-6. Add more loggings